MinecraftU/mcu-curriculum/sequence_3/section_1.md

 ![The beginning of your command line life.](images/section_1/ccb1.png)

 This is a command line.
-Here, we can type words to run programs, and we can look inside folders just like in a graphical interface.
+Here, we can type words to run programs, and we can look inside folders just like on a real life computer.
 Let's do that now.

 ![Some simple commands to run.](images/section_1/ccb2.png)